openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 Configuration of the RHEL-HA components will be via one or more `MachineConfig`s, and will require RedFish details to have been collected by the installer.
 Sensible defaults will be chosen where possible, and user customization only where absolutely necessary.

+The entity (likely a one-shot systemd job as part of a `MachineConfig`) that configures RHEL-HA will also configure a fencing priority.
+This is usually done based on the sort-order a piece of shared info (such as IP or node name).
+The priority takes the form of a delay, usually in the order of 10s of seconds, and is used to prevent parallel fencing operations during a primary-network outage where each side powers off the other - resulting in a total cluster outage.

 Tools for extracting support information (must-gather tarballs) will be updated to gather relevant logs for triaging issues.

 #### Failure Scenario Timelines: